blitz-js/blitz/SECURITY.md

 ## Reporting a Vulnerability

-Email Brandon Bayer at b@bayer.ws to report a vulnerablity, and he will follow up with you asap.
+Email Brandon Bayer at b@bayer.ws to report a vulnerablity, and he will follow up with you ASAP.